How To Setup A Hikvision Camera With Camcloud

 Step #1.
 Setup the Camera Wizard

-First login to camcloud.com and go to the “” page.
+First login to camcloud.com and go to the “Cameras” page.
 Then click on “Add Camera” to start the Camera Wizard.
 Since we’re dealing with Hikvision cameras, select “Generic H.264”.
 At this point, what you wanna do is make sure you know your camera’s RTSP URL.

 hikvision setup 1 667w291h

-Now click on “Next” and fill up your info in the Setup.
+Now click on “Next” and fill up your info in the Network Setup.
 Make sure you use your camera’s password for the Network Setup, not the Camcloud password.

 The RTSP port allows us to pull video from the camera.
 For the RTSP path (also known as the RTSP URL), punch in “/video.h264”.
 All I did to figure this out was to take a look at the documentation from Hikvision, and this is what the RTSP URL looked like.